susanBuck/dwa15-section-faqs/Week02.md

 ###Pulling and Fetching:

-So far we've shown the process of creating a local branch and then merging it into your local master branch.
-When collaborating with teammates, you will also often need to retrieve their changes from a shared remote repository and merge those changes into your local repository.
+So far we've shown the process of creating a local branch and then merging it into your master branch.
+When collaborating with teammates, you will also often need to retrieve their changes from a shared remote repository and merge those changes with your local repository.

-If you try to push a commit to Github and the remote repository contains commits that you have not yet merged with your local repo, Git will display an error message:
+If you try to push a commit to Github and the remote repository contains commits that you do not yet have in your local repo, Git will display an error message:

 ```bash
 $ git push origin master